 Republicans and Democrats currently disagree with the Trump administration's plans to further weaken Obamacare: it's about making it easier for states to waive certain requirements and offer cheaper insurance plans that could make things worse.
 Health insurance has become one of the characteristic problems ahead of the 2020 election of the year.
 Democrats, including Senators Bernie Sanders and Elizabeth Warren, promise a complete revision of the system, while Joe Biden and others are talking about milder reforms. the parties acknowledge that the current system is not working.

-“Many people, more than 60%, file for bankruptcy at least partially because of medical bills.
+“Many people, over 60%, file for bankruptcy at least in part because of medical bills.
 Most of them are insured.
-It’s clear that despite medical insurance, many people incur expenses that are not covered by their insurance, ”said Himmelstein, lead author of the study“ Medical Bankruptcy: Still Widespread Despite the Affordable Health Care Act. ”
+It is clear that despite health insurance, many people have costs that are not covered by their insurance, ”said Himmelstein, lead author of Medical Bankruptcy: Still Widespread Despite Affordable Care Law.

 In 2018, about every 12 American had no health insurance.

-“I have insurance at work, but she has a high payment and deductible.
-I have to pay 450 dollars a month.
-When you think about living from paycheck to paycheck, 450 dollars is a lot of money.
-Some bills are not paid each month, ”said Mary Cross of Detroit, Michigan, who has filed for bankruptcy twice since the beginning of 2013 after hospitalization due to pneumonia.
-She needed a lung operation.
+“I have insurance at work, but it has a high payment and deductible.
+I have to pay $ 450 a month.
+When you think about living paycheck to paycheck, $ 450 is a lot of money.
+Some bills are not paid every month, ”said Mary Cross of Detroit, Michigan, who has filed for bankruptcy twice since early 2013 after being hospitalized for pneumonia.
+She required lung surgery.

-“I am struggling to stay afloat because I underwent surgery in January this year.
-I was constantly called from the billing department at the hospital where I had the surgery, ”Cross added.
+“I am struggling to stay afloat due to the fact that I underwent surgery in January this year.
+I received constant calls from the billing department of the hospital where I had surgery, ”added Cross.

 In Savannah, Georgia, an 35-year-old man who asked to remain anonymous recently turned out to be homeless and unemployed due to his long hospital stay and hundreds of thousands of dollars of medical debt.